Notice: Undefined index: file in /nas/content/live/vane2017/wp-includes/media.php on line 1642

 All dogs wear a tabard identifying them as a “Pet me” therapy dogs and are ready to be touched.
 They can end up being your best friend during your layover.

-We have made a list of airports therapy dog programs in California.
+We have made a list of airport therapy dog programs in California.
 We encouraged you to emBARK and join the fun.
 Petting a pet has many benefits and will help travel anxiety fly away.

-Airport therapy dogs in California 2018
+Airport therapy dogs in California in 2018

 We have provided some handy information to help you find the dogs during your next layover such as the attire they wear, breeds the programs carry, hour and location to see the dogs.